tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 Instead, you can change the startup script by adding a file to your repository with the command(s) to run.
 I recommend using this to increase the number of Gunicorn threads and workers.

 For Django 3, on the P2V2 Service Plan, use ASGI (async WSGI) instead of WSGI.
 The response time will remain the same, but the application will handle multiple simultaneous requests without blocking workers.
 This is my preferred configuration.
-Later in the article we will do some benchmarking if you want to adjust the workers and threads:
+Later in the article, we will do some benchmarking if you want to adjust the workers and threads:

 ```
 gunicorn --workers 8 --threads 4 --timeout 60 --access-logfile \